elhassan-othman/Udemy-EDA-ML/README.md

 * **Develop machine learning models to recommend courses to users.**
 * **Gain insights into the online learning landscape and learner preferences.**

-I hope this formatted response is helpful for your Jupyter Notebook!